-The strictness of the algorithm is to maintain a grip on the junk emails.
-As you are a genuine user, help the system realize that you are not a spammer by following the practices mentioned above.
-While you are learning and becoming a pro, Mailmodo is here to provide a one-stop solution to warm-up your domain and send interactive emails that help you get more conversions.
+The strictness of the algorithm is to maintain a grip on junk emails.
+As a genuine user, help the system realize that you are not a spammer by following the practices mentioned above.
+While you are learning and becoming a pro, Mailmodo is here to provide a one-stop solution to warm up your domain and send interactive emails that help you get more conversions.

 What you should do next

 Hey there, thanks for reading till the end.
 Here are 3 ways we can help you grow your business:

 Talk to an email expert.
 Need someone to take your email marketing to the next level?
 Mailmodo’s experts are here for you.
 Schedule a 30-minute email consultation.
 Don’t worry, it’s on the house.
 Book a meet here.

 Send emails that bring higher conversions.
 Mailmodo is an ESP that helps you to create and send app-like interactive emails with forms, carts, calendars, games, and other widgets for higher conversions.
 Get started for free.